-It will also become the method in which we teach our children important lessons, moral values, parables, stories of our past, and to pass on our oral history for them to share with their offspring and their descendants.
+Storytelling may also become our method, in which we teach our children important lessons, moral values, parables, stories of our past, and to pass on our oral history for them to share with their offspring and their descendants.

 All tribes and primitive people respect and adore their clan’s story teller.
 This is a skill set that you will want to ensure that at least one member of your group will have to teach and keep your history alive.

-You might want to stock up on a few books for when the Story Teller is off duty or sick.
+Here are some good books to start you on the path of story teller (or you might want to stock up on a few books for when the Story Teller is off duty or sick):